hapax/hapax.github.io/assets/teaching.md

 The sand pile equations (\ref{ds/dt}) and (\ref{dh/dt}) are hard to solve in general, and even when you can solve them, they are too simplistic to capture the behaviour of real sand piles!
-But let's understand the easiest case.
+Hadeler and Kuttler discuss some improvements to this simple model, but we'll just try to understand the easiest case.
-The equations apply to any *granular material* made of small, rigid objects, so let's study crushed rock instead of sand.

    <figure>
     <div style="text-align:center"><img src ="/images/posts/sandpile5.png"
     width="45%" />
-		    <figcaption><i>Gangue from a coper mine, slowly forming a triangular
+		    <figcaption><i>Gangue from a copper mine, slowly forming a triangular
     mound.</i></figcaption>
 	</div>
 	</figure>

+The equations apply to any *granular material* made of small, rigid objects, so let's study crushed rock instead of sand.
 In a copper mine, ore is crushed to extract the metal, with the remaining material, called *gangue*, dumped from a chute into a triangular pile of tailings.